wirewright/wirewright/man/wwml.md

 ;; Same as: `(+ 2 x: 100 y: 200)`
 ```

+Selection comments work on three distinct categories of entries: *rules*, *items*, and
+*pairs*.
+When you focus a rule, WwML will blur all other rules.
+Items and pairs will
+remain intact.
+Similarly for items and pairs.

-Similarly to structural comments, selection comments are useful for experimentation;
+Just like structural comments, selection comments are useful for experimentation;
 especially isolation.

-This might look like a weird feature to have, but if you have hundreds of test cases
-and want to isolate just a few -- this feature helps a lot with that, making it
-a matter of a few keystrokes rather than painful commenting.
-Importantly, this doesn't
-require the test suite (if any!) to support isolation.
+Think isolating test cases: most often you don't need an entire
+harness for this; a tiny syntactic feature suffices.

 > [!NOTE]
 > Selection comments are currently only supported in dictionaries of the general form
-> and section dicts.
-They can be placed before their items and pairs.
+> (`(...)`) and sections (code between `---` in the document dict, or all code if the file
+> is parsed as one huge section).
 >
 > Selection comments cannot be "commented out" with structural ones because selection
 > comments aren't terms.
 They are interpreted by the dictionary that you place them
-> in, because only that dictionary knows which items to leave out.
+> in, because only that dictionary knows which entries to focus or blur.

-> [!IMPORTANT]
-> Selection comments operate within the following groups: itemspart, pairspart, and rules.
-In other
-> words, if you select an item, all pairs and rules will be kept.

 ## Boolean terms